79978 AC Cars Railbus

 In November 2016, following a great deal of change at the Colne Valley Railway, 79978 was sold from its original owners to the Colne Valley Railway Preservation Society, a registered charity, who had bought the site and many of the "original" railway's assets.
 Sadly however, this move from private to society ownership made no change to the vehicle's stored status or future prospects.

-Eventually, in November 2019, 79978 was finally sold and relocated to the Swindon & Cricklade Railway again under private ownership.
+Eventually, in November 2019, 79978 was finally sold and relocated to the Swindon & Cricklade Railway, now in private ownership.
+This shift was to finally unlock the investment and restoration time that the vehicle had never enjoyed in the hands of various companies and societies.

-The first 12 months saw the engine started for the first time in many years but 79978 was then returned to store.
+The first few months saw the engine started for the first time in many years only to have the Covid pandemic immediatly halt progress, 79978 being returned to store.

-As part of the "rolling restoration" 79978 carried passengers for the first time properly in many years when it ran shuttles on the line's extension during their diesel gala in September 2023.
+In 2023 bodywork continued on the centre section around the sliding door, where many skin and framework repairs were required along with invasive interior stripping to allow access.
+Passenger seat upholstery was also started with all of the seat bases being quickly completed.
+Other interior work included repairs to the internal cab doors and a new cab floor.
+Finally, a repaired generator was refitted to the vehicle.
+79978 carried passengers for the first time properly in many years when it ran shuttles on the line's extension during their diesel gala in September 2023, although it had appeared on demonstrations for the April event.
 It was acknowledged that the vehicle was mid restoration and playfully advertised that the "passenger experience would be reduced"!
-The runs however were much applauded by enthusiasts who could see the propgres being made on the vehicle.
+The runs however were much applauded by enthusiasts who could see the progress being made on the vehicle.

 Future Plans